 Introduction to Linux Automount

-In the Linux operating system, the automount utility is used to manage the automount points for autofs i.e. the Linux automounter.
-The Linux automount functionality is to provide them on-demand as well as an auto unmounting file system to the environment.
+In the Linux operating system, the automount utility is used to manage the automount points for autofs, i.e., the Linux automounter.
+The Linux automount functionality provides them with on-demand and an auto unmounting file system to the environment.
 In this utility, there is no need to do the manual mounting.
-The major advantage of the automount utility is for remote applications or remote users.
+The major advantage of the automount utility is for remote applications or users.
 It will automatically access or get the data from the respective storage.
 The complete activity of the automount is managed by the “autofs” utility.